-For example, let’s say you’re a widget maker with five employees, and you’re capitalized -at $50,000 and have a $1 million insurance policy – which is appropriate because widgets are cheap and you don’t sell many.
+For example, let’s say you’re a widget maker with five employees.
+You’re capitalized -at $50,000 and have a $1 million insurance policy – which is appropriate because widgets are cheap, and you don’t sell many.
 Then one day, Joe Employee cuts off a hand with the box slicer and saddles you with a $3 million lawsuit.
-The court says, “Mr. Business Owner, when you formed this company you should have known that Joe would slice off a hand someday, and you should have known that your insurance would cover only $1 million of the $3 million he’d want.
+The court says, “Mr. Business Owner, when you formed this company, you should have known that Joe would slice off a hand someday, and you should have known that your insurance would cover only $1 million of the $3 million he’d want.
 Since you only have $50,000 in capitalization, we’re going to consider your company too thinly capitalized.
 Therefore, we’re going to allow the piercing of your corporate veil to recover the rest.”
 Crazy?
 Of course.
 But true.

 Nevada, by the way, is one of the few states – if not the only one – that allows you to thinly capitalize the corporation, meaning as little as $100 is sufficient capitalization in Nevada.

-You can capitalize a corporation or LLC with cash, assets, and, in most states, services.
+You can capitalize on a corporation or LLC with cash, assets, and, in most states, services.
 However, services can create a tax problem.
 For example, say your partner owns 50% of the corporation and capitalizes it with $25,000.
 You own the other half, and you capitalize it with services (called “sweat equity.”)
-The IRS says you received an asset without paying anything for it; therefore they treat that $25,000-worth of services as personal income to you.
-That means you have to claim $25,000 in personal income… but you never earned the money.
-What you did get was stock in a company, and now you have to pay taxes on it!
+The IRS says you received an asset without paying anything for it; therefore, they treat that $25,000-worth of services as personal income to you.
+That means you have to claim $25,000 in personal income… but you never earned money.
+You did get stock in a company, and now you have to pay taxes on it!

-One solution might be for your partner to loan $24,000 and then have both partners capitalize the entity with $1,000 each.
-Just remember, the corporation has to pay back the $24,000 as a loan, whereas in the first case it was a capital investment that does not have to be paid back.
-This is a potential problem with partners when it is not clear whether the money is capitalization or a loan.
+One solution might be for your partner to loan $24,000 and then have both partners capitalize on the entity with $1,000 each.
+Just remember, the corporation has to pay back the $24,000 as a loan, whereas it was a capital investment that does not have to be paid back in the first case.
+This is a potential problem with partners when it is unclear whether the money is capitalization or a loan.

 It’s very different in a corporation.
 There must be a separate checking account used for business purposes only.
 Using that money for personal reasons is called “commingling of funds,” and the consequences are dire.
 A judge may actually set aside the corporate veil because you ignored the fact that the corporation is a separate legal entity from yourself – leaving you totally exposed.

 The other most common way the corporate or LLC veil is pierced is for FRAUD.
-This could be as simple as forming an entity and then ensuing liability in the name of the company with no intention of repaying those liabilities.
-The business owner cannot rely on the protection of the corporate veil as a way to avoid paying for the liability.
+This could be as simple as forming an entity and then ensuing liability in the company’s name with no intention of repaying those liabilities.
+The business owner cannot rely on the corporate veil’s protection to avoid paying for the liability.

-The main principle here is that you cannot use the corporate veil to shield liabilities which you never intended on repaying.
-If ever litigated, the court may simply see the judgment creditor as being defrauded by the company.
+The main principle here is that you cannot use the corporate veil to shield liabilities, which you never intended on repaying.
+If ever litigated, the court may see the judgment creditor as being defrauded by the company.

-- Gross negligence is another common way in which the Corporate Veil can be pierced and occurs when the business commits acts that are grossly negligent or reckless.
+- Gross negligence is another common way the Corporate Veil can be pierced and occurs when the business commits grossly negligent or reckless acts.
 Gross negligence occurs when the business intentionally fails to perform duties or commits reckless acts.
 Ordinary negligence can arise from simple inadvertence.
 However, ordinary negligence is not enough to pierce the Corporate Veil.
-In sum, if a plaintiff can show that the business committed reckless or crossly negligent acts then a court may allow a plaintiff or creditor to pierce the corporate veil.
+In sum, if a plaintiff can show that the business committed reckless or grossly negligent acts, then a court may allow a plaintiff or creditor to pierce the corporate veil.

 Here are some other tips to protect your corporate or LLC veil:

 1. Maintain an active status for your business entity with the states you are authorized to do business in.
 This usually requires a simple filing and payment of an annual fee to the State.
-Failing to stay current with the State will cause your entity to become in-active or delinquent and the state will assess you additional penalty fees for not meeting your annual deadlines.
-Moreover, if the entity is dissolved by the state, your protection ends on that date.
+Failing to stay current with the State will cause your entity to become in-active or delinquent, and the state will assess you additional penalty fees for not meeting your annual deadlines.
+Moreover, if the state dissolves the entity, your protection ends on that date.